PhaelIshall/hpc_lecture/final_report/Readme.md

 # 19M38202
 ### Files

 Please look at the jupyter file titled `Final_report_plots.ipynb`, it contains plots of running the C++ and CUDA code.
+The jupyter file parses the below result files which can be obtained by running the code.

 The files `results_cav_nt100.csv` and `results_cav_nt700.csv` contains the results of the conversion of code from python to C++.
 They are the same results for OpenACC and OpenMP code for `nt=100` and `nt=700`.

 Th files `results_nt100.csv` and `results_nt100.csv` are the results of running CUDA for `nt=100` and `nt=700`.

 ### Running the code